deepaksood619/deepaksood619.github.io/docs/management/project-management/program-management.md

 Program managers also help to drive organizational change by helping with [agile](https://www.atlassian.com/agile) transformations, including helping to implement [DevOps](https://www.atlassian.com/devops/what-is-devops) practices and principles.
 Program managers may align program management practices and processes with agile values such as collaboration, team autonomy and empowerment, delivering value to customers, and adapting to change in the moment.
 A program manager can bring agile and DevOps to life for teams across large programs or individual projects by tailoring programs to the specific requirements and opportunities of the business.

-### A successful program manager will also:
+### A successful program manager will also

 - Gain executive buy-in for the program
 - Manage expectations above and below them
 - Bring cohesive decision-making to the program
 - Build a [resource management plan](https://asana.com/resources/resource-management-plan) across the program
 - Mitigate risks and act on opportunities by creating a [risk register](https://asana.com/resources/risk-register).
 - Manage resources throughout the program, including [cost management](https://asana.com/resources/cost-management-steps) and [resource allocation](https://asana.com/resources/resource-allocation).

 ### What is Effective Program Management?